 - All instream work must be carried out in isolation of the stream flow.
-See Section 12.1 Water Control Measures when Working in a Watercourse (How to Work in Isolation of Stream Flow) for more details. - During the repair or replacement of a watercourse crossing structure, preventative measures must be taken to prevent demolition debris, spoil, and excavated material generated by the project from entering a watercourse/wetland - Culvert maintenance activities must be carried out between June 1st and September 30th of the same year, preferably during low water conditions - Bridge maintenance requiring the dewatering of a section of the watercourse (i.e. replacement of abutments, etc.) must be carried out between June 1st and September 30th of the same year, preferably during low water conditions - Excavated materials must be disposed of where they cannot be washed into a watercourse/wetland by floodwaters or surface runoff and any debris generated from the project must be entirely collected and disposed of outside a regulated area, in a manner acceptable to the Department of Environment and Local Government (DELG)
+See Section 6.1 Water Control Measures when Working in a Watercourse for more details. - During the repair or replacement of a watercourse crossing structure, preventative measures must be taken to prevent demolition debris, spoil, and excavated material generated by the project from entering a watercourse/wetland - Culvert maintenance activities must be carried out between June 1st and September 30th of the same year, preferably during low water conditions - Bridge maintenance requiring the dewatering of a section of the watercourse (i.e. replacement of abutments, etc.) must be carried out between June 1st and September 30th of the same year, preferably during low water conditions - Excavated materials must be disposed of where they cannot be washed into a watercourse/wetland by floodwaters or surface runoff and any debris generated from the project must be entirely collected and disposed of outside a regulated area, in a manner acceptable to the Department of Environment and Local Government (DELG)

-8.2 WATERCOURSE CROSSING STRUCTURES
+9.2 WATERCOURSE CROSSING STRUCTURES